Queensland Camping

 The Micat Moreton Island barge schedule varies throughout the year depending on demand.
 So during peak times, the Micat can be running up to five times a day, whereas in quiet times, it may run only once or twice a day.
 The barge to Moreton Island takes around 90 minutes.

 The Micat departs Brisbane from Howard Smith Drive in the Port of Brisbane.
 It lands on the beach at Moreton Island, just by the Tangalooma Wrecks.
-Drivers will therefore need to be ready to drive straight from the barge onto the sand.
+Drivers will therefore need to be ready to drive straight from the barge to the sand.

 Read our detailed guide on getting to Moreton Island here, or click here to book the Micat.